khimo/khimo.github.io/index.md

 ## Remote support

-With **BeoLiving Intelligence**, you can now invite an installer through the _BeoLiving App_ or its web-interface (_PRO_) to get remote support of all
+With **BeoLiving Intelligence**, you can now invite an installer through the _BeoLiving App_ or its web interface (_PRO_) to receive remote support for all _Bang & Olufsen NetworkLink products_ in your installation.
+This new role is called a "_Remote Support Specialist_".
+In the following document, you will learn how to grant a remote support specialist access to your _BeoLiving Intelligence_ and what types of control and product states are available.

- _Bang & Olufsen NetworkLink products_ in your installation.
-This new role is what we call "_Remote support specialist_".
-In the following document you will find out how to grant a remote support specialist access to your _BeoLiving Intelligence_ and which type of control and product states are available.
+When using the **PRO** version, the remote support specialist can also open a **Configuration Tunnel** from the cloud, allowing them to remotely and securely access the BLI configuration from the cloud, saving a lot of time!

 <div class="row justify-content-md-center">
   <div class="col-lg-4">